 On occasion JAM will cover song like “When You Say Nothing At All,” (Nashville Star The Finalists) which charted on Billboard, but he gives it his own twist.
-Interestingly, his bilingual version of “Amarillo by Morning” is seen in line dance videos from Dallas to Florida to South Korea.
+Interestingly, his bilingual version of “Amarillo by Morning” is seen in line dance videos from Germany to Florida to South Korea.
 His D minor recorded interpretation of "Hotel California" which showcases his live band continues to wow audiences, stateside and abroad.